Skip to main content

 • An Observer always logs, regardless of intent.
 It never interrupts anything.

-• Only an Enforcer can block a trace or create a review task that holds it pending human approval.
+• Only an Enforcer can block a trace or fan an escalation out to your connected channels.

 Choosing the Right Role